szalandajulian-eng/iit-n8n-tasks1/labs/l9/L9_ExerciseC.md

-# L9, Exercise C – Webhook → Save to File
+# L9, Exercise C – Webhook → Save to Fil

 Create a workflow in **n8n** that receives a note via a **Webhook** parameter, adds a timestamp, and appends the text to a file stored in your Codespace (`/data/notes.txt`).